This post contains affiliate links for your convenience. View our full disclosure policy here.

 - Have your child pick how they want to arrange the sticks to make a star.

-- Hot glue the sticks together (if you have an older child and a low temperature glue stick they could do this step themselves).
+- Hot glue the sticks together (if you have an older child and a low-temperature glue gun they could do this step themselves).

 - Allow to cool briefly.